Careers360 Logo

 2=PRQ

-We know that if the corresponding angles of two triangles are equal, then the triangles are similar by AAA similarity criterion
+We know that if the corresponding angles of two triangles are equal, then the triangles are similar by the AAA similarity criterion

 ΔPTSΔPRQ (by AAA similarity criterion)